This is our ethical eater’s guide to being vegan in Sri Lanka!

 Travellers will soon become accustomed to the vadai sellers who patrol busy streets, buses and trains.
 Not only can you smell the food coming your way but you will also hear them singing ‘vadai, vadai, vadai…’ in a fast paced song.

-Short eats usually contain some kind of pulse mashed with herbs and spices and fried – the vadai is one of the more popular short eats.
+Short eats usually contain some kind of pulse mashed with herbs and spices then friend: the vadai is one of the more popular short eats.
 They’re oily and unhealthy but can be found at almost every bus or train station.
 This is another staple you’ll probably grow accustomed to as a vegan in Sri Lanka.

 Chutneys and sambols